jabadymandry/github-flow/04-Database/02-Twitter/README.md

 # Twitter API - Day 2

-The goal of this exercise is to continue the work on yesterday's exercise **Twitter API**.
-In this exercise, the database was _mocked_ with a made-up class `TweetRepository`.
+In this challenge we will resume the work started in yesterday's **Twitter API** exercise.
+In this exercise, the database was _mocked_ with a made-up `TweetRepository` class.

 ## Setup

-We're going to continue from yesterday correction :
+We're going to continue from yesterday correction:
 :point_right: [github.com/ssaunier/twitter-api](https://github.com/ssaunier/twitter-api)

 ```bash